Mental Health America of Los Angeles

 Mental Health ServicesLong Beach Young Professionals Group (LBYP)

 Mental Health America of Los Angeles is a national leader in mental health service innovation, training, and advocacy.
-Each year, we serve more than 9,000 individuals, including transitional-age youth, veterans and their families, and many who are or have been homeless.
+Each year, we serve nearly 10,500 individuals, including transition-age youth, veterans and their families, and many who are or have been homeless.
 Founded in 1924, MHALA is recognized for its paradigm of service delivery — now widely used across the country — that meets each person where they are, integrates services, is strength based, and respects clients’ choices for their own progress.
-With a staff of 400 and multiple sites across Los Angeles County, we offer a full range of services, including mental health services and coordination; housing assistance and placement; employment services; financial and benefits assistance; education; and wellness services.
+With a staff of nearly 400 and multiple sites across Los Angeles County, we offer a full range of services, including mental health services and coordination; housing assistance and placement; employment services; financial and benefits assistance; education; and wellness services.

 - MHALA's outreach teams connect with individuals throughout LA County who are living on the streets,.